Excel VLOOKUP is Not Returning the Correct Value – 9 Reasons and Solutions

 Steps:

-• Firstly, select a blank cell outside your dataset.
+• Select a blank cell outside your dataset.

-• Secondly, press Ctrl + C to copy the cell.
+• Press Ctrl + C to copy the cell.

 Employ Paste Special Option When Vlookup is Not Returning Correct Value

-• Thirdly, select the range where the numbers are stored as Text.
+• Select the range in which numbers are stored as Text.

-• Next, the Paste Special dialog box will appear.
+• In the Paste Special dialog box, select Values in Paste.

-Reason-08: Searching from Left Side of Lookup Value
+Reason 8 – Searching from the Left Side of the Lookup Value

-In the following image, you can see that in the VLOOKUP function the lookup_value is in column 3 and the col_index_num is 1.
-VLOOKUP can not do this kind of operation.
-As a result, the VLOOKUP function is not returning the correct value.
+In the following image the lookup_value is in column 3 and the col_index_num is 1.
+VLOOKUP can not return the correct value.

 Vlookup Not Returning Correct Value Because of Searching From Left Side of Lookup Value